jgillick/ThunderPack/examples/ChibiOS/MultiplePrograms/README.md

 # LED Programs

-This creates a series of light/fade programs for the first LED (PA0).
-You can use the user button to cycle between the programs:
+This is a more advanced example which creates a series of lighting programs on LED 1 (PA0).
+You can use the user button to cycle between the programs.

+**Programs:**

 1. Slow fade
 2. Fade fade
 3. Fade with a blink
-4. On
+4. On 100%

 The last program used will be remembered in the EEPROM and will start again next time the device is powered on.